edgelesssys/contrast/node-installer/README.md

 - `files[*].path`: Target location of the file on the host filesystem.
 - `files[*].integrity`: Expected Subresource Integrity (SRI) digest of the file.
 Only required if URL starts with `http://` or `https://`.
 - `runtimeHandlerName`: Name of the container runtime.
+- `debugRuntime`: If set to true, enables [serial console access via `vsock`](/dev-docs/aks/serial-console.md).
+A special, debug-capable IGVM file has to be used for this to work.

 Consider the following example: